GotCms/GotCms/README.md

 GotCms is a content management system based on [Zend Framework 2](http://framework.zend.com/zf2/).

 This product has been made available under the terms of the GNU GPL version 3.
-Please read the public/LICENSE.txt file for the exact license details that apply to GotCms.
+Please read the LICENSE.txt file for the exact license details that apply to GotCms.

 ## Installation